rsknox/DBaldwin-Tello-Python/Tello_Video/README.md

 It's possible to get the video feed in Python while sending commands using the [DroneBlocks Chrome App](https://chrome.google.com/webstore/detail/droneblocks/nbfahmffcopanponfpkefngbijhbnffa?hl=en-US).
 Please follow the steps below to get this working:

-1. Before connecting to the Tello network download DroneBlocks for Chrome at the link above and launch the app.
+1. Before connecting to the Tello network... download DroneBlocks for Chrome at the link above and launch the app

 2. Power up Tello